10hendersonm/Recipes/Meat/JuicyLucy.md

 ## Ingredients

 - [ ] **1 Pound** 93% Lean Ground Beef
-  - You can use fattier beef, but...
+  - You can use cheaper beef, but...
-    - The cook times may vary
+    - The cook times may vary - fattier burgers cook faster because they cook in their own juices.
-    - ~You're a fat piece of s***.~ 93% beef yields a ~350 calorie patty, where 73% yields a ~650 calorie patty.
+    - 93% beef yields a ~350 calorie patty, where 73% yields a ~650 calorie patty.
 - [ ] **1/4 Cup** Breadcrumbs
 - [ ] **1 Teaspoon** [7:2:1 Seasoning](../Misc/721.md)
 - [ ] **1** Egg